Valle Mosso

 Valle Mosso was a comune (municipality) in the Province of Biella in the Italian region Piedmont, located about 75 km northeast of Turin, 85 km northwest of Milan and 9 km northeast of Biella.
-As of 31 December 2004 it had a population of 3,965 and an area of 8.9 km2.
+Until December 31, 2018, it constituted an autonomous municipality, which bordered the municipalities of Bioglio, Campiglia Cervo, Mosso, Pettinengo, Strona, Trivero, Vallanzengo, Valle San Nicolao and Veglio.